kartik-dev/yelp_academic_dataset_review/README.md

 ```
 Zeppelin will be running at http://192.168.0.50:8080 and sample zeppelin notebook scripts/YelpReviewDataset.json

-To build the image locally:
+To rebuild the image locally:
 ```
 docker build -t kramalingam/spark-zeppelin -f SparkZeppelinDockerImage .
 ```